Catania Sicily, Italy Travel Guide

 * Spring (April-May): Temperatures range from 15-25°C (59-77°F).
 Moderate rainfall occurs, and landscapes burst into bloom.
 This period presents conditions suitable for touring and hiking.

-* Summer (June-August): Hot and dry, with temperatures often reaching 25-35°C (77-95°F) or higher.
+* Summer (June-August): Arid and hot, having temperatures often reaching 25-35°C (77-95°F) or higher.
 It stays humid low, and rainfall is minimal.
 This is peak beach season.

 * Autumn (September-October): Temperatures stay warm, typically 20-30°C (68-86°F).
 Rainfall decreases towards the end of the season.
 Swimming remains enjoyable, and conditions are pleasant for exploring.

 * Winter (November-March): Mild temperatures, generally 10-15°C (50-59°F).
 Higher precipitation occurs, with occasional snowfall visible on Mount Etna's peak.
-The crowds are smaller, making this time suitable for cultural visits.
+The crowds are smaller, making this time suitable for visits to cultural sites.

 Winter allows for snow activities like skiing or snowshoeing on the volcano's slopes.

-June through September offer the best conditions for swimming and sunbathing at La Playa or along the Cyclops Riviera.
+June through September offer the best conditions for swimming and sunbathing at La Playa or on the edge of the Cyclops Riviera.
 The shoulder seasons (April-May, September-October) deliver ideal walking conditions for exploring the city's Baroque streets and Roman ruins.

 Volcanic activity may impact air travel.